 - enable you to answer certain questions (see examples below) with confidence

-Toby Wemyss, regional CEO for Central & Eastern Europe, Middle East & Africa at Willis International, said it’s crucial that graduates ‘thoroughly research the company and the industry’.
+Toby Wemyss, head of broking at Willis Towers Watson, said it’s crucial that graduates ‘thoroughly research the company and the industry’.
 The more you can understand, he explained, the more confident you’ll be in terms of making the right career decision and performing at the interview.

 Example questions you may be asked to demonstrate commercial awareness